-Celebrating the 60th anniversary of the first transatlantic jet engine flight
+Celebrating the 60th anniversary of the first trans-Atlantic jetliner flight

 Related Content

-- Celebrating the 60th anniversary of the first transatlantic jet engine flight
+- Celebrating the 60th anniversary of the first trans-Atlantic jetliner flight

 - This anniversary is no cause for celebration